 Work with Dependencies¶

-The application from Chapter 7 is a complete and secure model for atomic swaps of assets, but there is plenty of room for improvement.
-However, one can’t implement all feature before going live with an application so it’s important to understand way to change already running code.
+The application from Composing Choices is a complete and secure model for atomic swaps of assets, but there is plenty of room for improvement.
+However, one can’t implement all features before going live with an application so it’s important to understand how to change already running code.
 There are fundamentally two types of change one may want to make:

 - Upgrades, which change existing logic.
 For example, one might want the

 - Extensions, which merely add new functionality through additional templates.